 Improving security was Nextcloud’s core focus for version 11, and we had all our many improvements verified by the security experts from the NCC Group, a global expert in cyber security and risk mitigation.

-Nextcloud 11 introduces 7 new security hardening techniques making it significantly harder for an adversary to breach the defenses.
+Nextcloud 11 introduced 7 new security hardening techniques making it significantly harder for an adversary to breach the defenses.
 On top of that, it integrated new secure authentication technologies including two-factor authentication and Kerberos support.
 We also built a new App store which uses automated checks and signatures to prevent malicious apps from getting installed on user installations.
 Nextcloud 12 introduced further hardenings and we are committed to keeping your data secure with all technologies available to us!

-You can find more details in our blog on security in Nextcloud 11 and you can download the full analysis of our security work by the NCC Group on our website.
+You can find more details in our blog on security in Nextcloud 11, learn about enhancements in Nextcloud 12 and download the full analysis of our security work by the NCC Group on our website.

 Before upgrading from an old ownCloud or Nextcloud release, it is best to create a plan and download the correct releases you will need in advance.
 Take these points into consideration: